At-Tuwani: Water

 As of February 2011 there is no running water in the village of at-Tawani, while Israeli settlements and outposts are connected to the Israeli water system.
 At-Tawani's residents frequently petition the Israeli military administration and the Israeli Civil Administration, as well as the Israeli Water Commission to supply them with the necessary infrastructure.

 The Association for Civil Rights in Israel and Bimkom – Planners for Planning Rights Association have recently joined the residents' efforts by petitioning Deputy Minister of Defense, Matan Vilnai, to connect the village to running water.
 The village is located in Area C (under the Oslo Accords) and is thus subject to Israeli jurisdiction for all civilian matters.
 Israeli Parliament (Knesset) Members Haim Oron (of Meretz party) and Dov Khenin (of Hadash party) committed to petitioning the Ministry of Defense regarding connecting the village to running water.
 About two months later, In July 2010, the Civil Administration announced the village is going to be connected to running water.

 In addition to lacking water infrastructure and running water, At-Tawani residents suffer from infringements concerning their rights to shelter.
 Most of the residents' houses and lands are not included in the Israeli Civil Administration's master plan for the region, submitted for authorization (yet to be legally endorsed).
-Several residents have submitted their objection to this plan, and are currently struggling to prevent their homes from being demolished on their lands, after villagers' houses have been demolished in the past.
+Several residents have submitted their objection to this plan, and in 2004 were struggling to prevent their homes from being demolished on their lands, after villagers' houses have been demolished in the past.

 According to David Hirst, the inhabitants of al-Amniyr, at-Tawani and the other villages that comprise Susya are faced with a "catch-22" situation: if they comply with the law, they cannot build cisterns and collect even the rainwater; but if they fail to work their lands, they lose the lands to the Israeli government.